Finance trends shift fast—explore 5 key processes & tips to stay ahead.

 Bottom-up is more time-consuming, but it also results in a more suitable budget since the people who will conduct daily operations and actually spend the money have a larger voice in how resources will be allocated.
 Each department is also likely to be more motivated to achieve financial goals this way since it was the one who made the budget to begin with.

-In a non-business example, New York City famously implemented its own bottom-up strategy known as Participatory Budgeting in the early 2010s.
-The plan gave control of the public budgeting process to community members.
+In a non-business example, New York City famously continues its own bottom-up strategy known as Participatory Budgeting with a new initiative in 2024.
+The plan gives control of the public budgeting process to community members.

 What Steps Does the Budgeting Process Involve?